-Our Non-Profit Connection - "Community is Where the Heart is"
+Our Non-Profit Connection - "Community is Where Our Heart is"

 JFCAC is a nonprofit corporation that was established in 1965 with a focus on serving families and communities living in the crisis of poverty.
 The agency’s history dates back to 1964 when President Lyndon B. Johnson signed into law the Economic Opportunity Act of 1964 and declared a “War on Poverty.”
 As a result of this act, a battery of anti-poverty programs, which were aimed at advancing, elevating, and promoting the economic, educational, civic, and recreational conditions of the poor, were created.
 Community Action (CA) was one such program.

 On April 9, 1965, the Jefferson County Community Opportunity Corporation was incorporated to begin providing local Community Action programming to the residents of Jefferson County, Missouri.
 On February 19, 1969, the Jefferson County Community Opportunity Corporation expanded service provision into Franklin County, Missouri, and amended its name to the Jefferson Franklin Community Action Corporation (JFCAC).

 To date, the two-county region of Jefferson and Franklin continues to be JFCAC’s service community, with the residents of the counties being the agency’s customer-base.
 The community is located directly south and west of the Metro-St. Louis area.
 Jefferson County ranks as the sixth most populated county in Missouri and Franklin ranks as the tenth most populous (U.S. Census Data, 2017).
 The two-county community has distinct areas of wealth, contrasted with significant poverty.
 Parts of the community are very developed, and “suburban,” while others are very rural, and underdeveloped.
 The developed areas are rich with resources, while the rural parts have fewer resources available.